Vonage/pipecat/examples/vonage-speech-to-speech/client/README.md

     ```

 4. **Create .env**:
-    Copy the example environment file and update with your settings:

     ```sh
     cp env.example .env
     ```

-5. **Start an Opentok Session and Publish a stream**
-    The Session ID is required.
-    Note: You can use either opentok or vonage platform to create the session.
-Open the Playground (or your own app) to create a session and publish a stream.
+5. **Use the existing Vonage/Opentok Session from the server setup**
+    During the server setup, you already:
+    1. Created a Vonage/Opentok Video Session
+    2. Published a stream
+    3. Verified audio is flowing inside the session
+    The client does **not** need a new session.
+    The `/connect` API will attach to this existing session.
-    Copy the Session ID and set it in `.env` file:
+    Simply copy the Session ID you used earlier into your `.env` file:
     ```sh
     VONAGE_SESSION_ID=<paste-your-session-id-here>
     ```